MatiasDevop/Angular-Project/README.md

 # Angular-Project-using-RestApi
-This is a Complet project with server in tyscript and FrontEnd part with Angular Client
+This is a Complet project with server in typescript and FrontEnd part with Angular Client.